2hang/PEviewer/README.md

 # PEviewer

+PEVIEWER analyses PE Header.
+It is only for Win32 PE Files.

 Upacked File is OK.
 But, it can't display DLL file names.
-It is only for Win32 PE Files.
+It doesn't decode packing file.

 # PEVEIWER.exe USAGE